waiyanhein/j-preview-upload/README.md

 # j-preview-upload
-This is the jquery drop and drop image upload with preview image.
-This plugin is fully customizable, very simple and easy to use.
+This is a jQuery drag and drop image upload plugin with a preview image feature.
+The plugin is fully customizable, very simple, and easy to use.

-#### This is the simple preview before and after you choose image file
+#### This provides a simple preview before and after you choose an image file.

 ![preview screenshot](https://github.com/waiyanhein/j-preview-upload/blob/master/preview_image.png)
 ### Note
 ```
-Design is fully customizable.
-So you can set whatever image or color or size you want for preview.
+The design is fully customizable, allowing you to set whatever image, color, or size you want for the preview.
-It will automatically check for the png,jpg,jpeg and gif extension for preview image.
+It will automatically detect the png, jpg, jpeg, and gif extensions for the preview image.
 ```

 ### Usage
 ```
 Download and include j-preview-upload.min.css file in your html.
-Include jquery after css file.
+Include jquery right after including the css file.
 Download and include j-upload-preview.min.js and follow the instructions below.
 ```